dylanarmstrong/userscripts/README.md

 ### reddit-load.js
 When you scroll to the bottom, load the next page of results.
 Compatible with reddit-filter.js.

+### reddit-override.js
+Override some window.r functionality that *may* be interesting, I don't really know.
+The isMobile method stops video pinning though, which is useful.

 ### reddit-redirect.js
 Redirects www calls to old.reddit.com